ejaz4/ejaz4/README.md

 ### Hi there 👋
-Here are some ideas to get you started:

-- 🔭 I’m currently working on Stella ID and Coral
+- 🔭 I’m currently not working as I'm dealing with life.
 - 🌱 I’m currently learning Japanese
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about gimicky features.